kaseyhagi/template/essays/ui_frameworks.md

   <button class="ui button">Search</button>
 </div>

 Here are two examples of a search bar.
 Can you tell which is made with Semantic UI and which is with raw HTML?
 Of course you can.
 The first looks quite outdated, doesn't it?
 We need to keep up with the rest of the web, and that doesn't mean adding multiple modifications to your stylesheet.
 It means using a framework like Semantic UI, which has all the styles defined for you.
-With Semantic UI, using about just as much HTML would bring your site into this century.
+With Semantic UI, using about just as much HTML could bring your site into this century.

 <!--WHAT ARE UI FRAMEWORKS? -->
 <!--WHY DO WE USE THEM? -->